rescript-lang/vim-rescript/README.md

 First you need install the language server for ReScript from npm

 > **Note**
-> If you are using [mason.nvim](https://github.com/williamboman/mason.nvim) you can install the ReScript Language Server using the command `MasonInsall rescript-language-server`
+> If you are using [mason.nvim](https://github.com/williamboman/mason.nvim) you can install the ReScript Language Server using the command `MasonInstall rescript-language-server`

 ```sh
 npm install -g @rescript/language-server